 To define education and other student records, establish parameters for appropriate use of said records, establish student rights relative to education and other student records, and ensure compliance with applicable laws and regulations.

-The University of Northern Iowa Student Records Policy provides operational procedures for administering and maintaining education and other student records in compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA).
+The University of Northern Iowa Student Records Policy provides operational procedures for administering and maintaining education and other student records in compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) .

 Definition of Education Records

 Education records are defined as those records directly related to a student and maintained by the institution or by a party acting for the institution.
-Included are academic records and student conduct records.
+The term does not include:

 - are made and maintained in the normal course of business;